Sriram0592/19TD608-Prompt-Engineering-Lab/README.md

 - EX-04 Scenario-Based Report Development using Prompting Techniques
 - EX-05 Comparative Analysis of Prompting Techniques
 - EX-06 Development of Python Code Compatible with Multiple AI Tools
+- EX-07 Development of a Prompt-Based Application using LLMs
+- EX-08 Reproducing an Image Using Prompts for Image Generation
+- EX-09 Exploration of Prompting Techniques for Video Generation
+- EX-10 Content Creation Using Prompt Patterns

+---

 ## Submission Rule